Sparksbox

 You're going to see more manual verification, more customer friction, and higher costs for users.
 You're going to see insurance companies drop coverage for certain risk profiles.
 You're going to see regulations that require detection systems that don't actually work but make regulators feel safer.

-The companies that adapt first,that invest in good detection, that build in the friction, that plan for insurance complications,will survive.
+The companies that adapt first, that invest in good detection, that build in the friction, that plan for insurance complications, will be better positioned.
 The ones that assume current verification is good enough won't.

 But none of them will actually solve the problem.
 Because the problem isn't technical anymore.
 It's structural.
 Verification built on the assumption that real and synthetic are visibly different doesn't work when they're not.